Jake Bugg: 2016: On My One

-Speaking with NME in early 2015, Bugg said that he was working on his third album, of which "the content of the songs was much darker" than earlier work.
+Speaking to NME in early 2015, Bugg said that he was working on his third album, of which "the content of the songs was much darker" than earlier work.
 On the 16 February 2016 he released free of charge a new song: "On My One".
-On 25 February his new single "Gimme the Love" debuted on BBC Radio 1.
+On 25 February, his new single "Gimme the Love" debuted on BBC Radio 1.
 Bugg also talked about the forthcoming album On My One, announcing its release for June.
-On 26 February he announced the album would be released on 17 June.
+On 26 February, he announced the album would be released on 17 June.
 He also shared the track list and revealed the artwork.
-In May 2016 a number of tour dates, in London and Nottingham, for June, were announced.
+In May 2016, a number of tour dates in London and Nottingham for June were announced.
 His 2012 single "Trouble Town" was used as the theme for each of the three BBC TV series Happy Valley broadcast in 2014, 2016 and 2023.

 2017: Hearts That Strain

-On 2 August 2017, Jake Bugg's new single "How Soon the Dawn" was played on BBC Radio 1, hosted by Annie Mac.
-On 4 August Bugg released the single on all platforms with a music video.
+On 2 August 2017, Bugg's new single "How Soon the Dawn" was played on BBC Radio 1, hosted by Annie Mac.
+On 4 August, Bugg released the single on all platforms with a music video.
 He later announced his fourth studio album titled Hearts That Strain.
 It was released on 1 September 2017.
 He will embark on an acoustic tour through November to support the new album.
-Jake Bugg would also release a piano-laden song with Noah Cyrus called "Waiting".
+Bugg also released a piano-laden song with the American singer Noah Cyrus called "Waiting".

-In December 2018 Bugg signed to Sony's RCA label in a bid to relaunch his career.
+In December 2018, Bugg signed to Sony's RCA label in a bid to relaunch his career.

 2021: Saturday Night, Sunday Morning

-On 26 October 2020 issued the single "All I Need".
+On 26 October 2020, Bugg issued the single "All I Need".
 The song followed "Rabbit Hole" and "Saviours Of The City", the latter of which was the Nottingham singer-songwriter's first new music of 2020 when it was shared in April.
 He accompanied the release with a short film.

-On 19 March 2021, it was announced that Bugg would release his fifth album, Saturday Night, Sunday Morning in August 2021, featuring previously released singles "All I Need" and "Kiss Like the Sun".
-The album, his first effort under the Sony RCA label, is expected to be accompanied by a UK tour in Spring 2022.
+On 19 March 2021, it was announced that Bugg was due to release his fifth album, Saturday Night, Sunday Morning, in August 2021, featuring previously released singles "All I Need" and "Kiss Like the Sun".
+The album, his first effort under the Sony RCA label, was expected to be accompanied by a UK tour in Spring 2022.

+Bugg then joined Liam Gallagher and John Squire as a special guest on their international tour, which commenced in March 2024 in promotion of their new self-titled album.

+Bugg played guitar on the Johnny Blue Skies album Passage du Desir in 2024.